Who we are and what we do

 Surveying and monitoring

 Local experts regularly survey the wildlife of the site, often using climbing techniques to access difficult areas of the Gorge.
 The Friends of the Downs and Avon Gorge record butterflies, the rare silky wave moths are monitored by the Bristol Zoological Society and Bristol Ornithological Club records breeding peregrine success.
+The project undertakes a monthly bird survey in partnership with Bristol Ornithological Club to monitor the richness and abundance of bird species in four transects on the Downs and in the Gully.
+This will inform us on the health of our Downs and Avon Gorge ecosystem over the years.

 We protect rare plants in the Avon Gorge by controlling scrub and non-native plants.
 In most areas we do this by cutting back scrub and introduced plants by hand.
 However, in a specially fenced area, known as the Gully, we have introduced a small herd of goats.
 They’re here to restore wildflower-rich grassland by munching the scrub, bramble and ivy, thereby making space for the rare plants to flourish.
 Meadow areas on the Downs are left un-mown during the spring and summer.
 After the plants have had time flower and set seed the meadows are cut to make hay.